junhao2309/DSA311_notes/README.md

 **Current Classwork Status:** Have yet to update answers from classwork 2

 Follow these steps for the Notes:
-1. Download the Notes.qmd file, Datasets and images and store it under 1 folder.
+1. Download the Notes.qmd file, full-width.css, Datasets and images and store it under 1 folder.
 2. Open the Notes.qmd file and render it to generate the html notes for easier referencing.
 (HTML notes makes the notes more readable and easier to reference from)
    - Note: You may need to download some packages to render.